velidp/Aplikacija-za-provjeru-isplativosti-kupovine-masine/README.md

 ## Prerequisites

-To run and use the application, download the file "System for deciding on the cost-effectiveness of purchasing a new machine" from the executable file folder.
+To run and use the application, download the file "System for deciding on the cost-effectiveness of purchasing a new machine" from the __*Executable File*__ folder.

 ## Built With